The Army in Scotland

-The Royal Regiment of Scotland consists of seven battalions located across Scotland and the UK: 1 SCOTS, the Royal Scots Borderers, are in Belfast; 2 SCOTS, The Royal Highland Fusiliers, in Penicuik; 3 SCOTS, The Black Watch, Fort George; 4 SCOTS, The Highlanders, Yorkshire; 5 SCOTS, Balaklava Company, Edinburgh; 6 Scots, 52 Lowland, are in Glasgow and across Southern Scotland; 7 Scots, 51 Highland, are in Perth and across the Highlands.
+The Royal Regiment of Scotland is headquartered in Edinburgh and consists of six infantry battalions and a public duties company (four regular battalions, one regular incremental company and two reserve battalions), located across Scotland and the UK: 1 SCOTS, the Royal Scots Borderers are in Belfast; 2 SCOTS, The Royal Highland Fusiliers in Penicuik; 3 SCOTS, The Black Watch in Fort George; 4 SCOTS, The Highlanders in Catterick; 5 SCOTS, Balaklava Company in Edinburgh; 6 SCOTS, 52 Lowland in Glasgow and across Southern Scotland; 7 SCOTS, 51 Highland, are in Perth and across the Highlands and Islands.

-Find out more about armed forces and security in Scotland.
+Find out more about defence and security in Scotland.